mtfoley/keurig/README.md

 `npm install -g @mtfoley/keurig`

 ## Usage
-The tool accepts one or two command line arguments.
-The first is the file you want to create tests for.
-If the 2nd argument is not specified, test files are created in the same directory.
+The tool accepts an optional outputDirectory argument.
+The default will be to use the current working directory.
+The required argument is the file or glob of files you want to create tests for.

-`keurig classFile.js [testsDirectory]`
+`keurig [-d outputDirectory ] */**.js`

-For example, if working in a directory that has file called `testClass.js`:
+For example, if the target files include a file called `testClass.js`:
 ```javascript
     class TestClass {
         constructor(field1value){